aramis-lab/clinicadl/docs/Introduction.md

            └── training.tsv
 ```

-### Level 3: model application to data groups
+### Level 3 - model application to data groups

 The last level corresponds to the content of `best-<metric>`.
 In this folder, the weights of the model is available (`best_model.pth.tar`)
-and its application to different data groups can be found:
+and their application to different data groups can be found:

 ```Text
 best-<metric>